 The History of Cats and Halloween

-While most of us ailurophiles (a.k.a. cat lovers) know there is nothing to fear from our feline companions, the superstitions surrounding cats (especially black cats) have endured for centuries.
-While the Egyptians worshiped cats, sailors looked to them for protection, and the Japanese believe black cats to be good luck, the Middle Ages established a very different kind of reputation for them in the West.
+While most of us ailurophiles (a.k.a. cat lovers) know there is nothing to fear from black cats, the superstitions surrounding them have endured for centuries.
+While the Egyptians worshiped cats, sailors looked to them for protection, and the Japanese believe black cats are good luck, the Middle Ages established a very different reputation for them in the West.

-Over time, these misguided ideas have persisted in our culture, and they are the reason why we see black cats with witches on Halloween decorations.
-In fact, most people in the West still believe that a black cat crossing one’s path is a symbol of misfortune.
-This superstition is so ingrained in our culture that black cats are the least adopted cats from shelters.
-Some shelters even limit the adoptions of black cats around Halloween for fear of them being hurt or used as living decorations and abandoned after the holiday.
-This Halloween, let’s celebrate the black cats in our lives and help bring an end to such beliefs.
+Over time, these misguided ideas have persisted in our culture, and they’re the reason why we see black cats with witches on Halloween decorations.
+In fact, most people in the West still believe that a black cat crossing one’s path is bad luck.
+This superstition is so ingrained in our culture that black cats are less likely to be adopted from shelters.
+Some of them even limit the adoption of black cats around Halloween for fear of them being hurt or used as living decorations and abandoned after the holiday.
+This Halloween, let’s celebrate black cats and bring an end to such beliefs.

 Do you have your own interesting fact about black cats?
 Share in the comments below!

-While Halloween can be frightful fun for the whole family, there are some potential dangers for pets.
-So, in the spirit of Animal Safety and Protection Month, here are some tips on how to keep your cat safe this Halloween.
+While Halloween can be fun for the whole family, there are some potential dangers for pets.
+Here are a few tips on how to keep your cat safe this Halloween:

 - Halloween can be scary for cats too.
-While most of us love hosting parties and answering the door for neighborhood trick-or-treaters, cats aren’t as fond of the unusual noises that come along with the endless chime of doorbells and tiny humans in strange outfits.
-Make sure they have a safe and quiet place to rest away from the evening’s festivities.
-This will prevent any undue stress and avoid the potential for your cat to escape out of an open door.
-For outdoor kitties, keep them inside on Halloween.
-While it’s uncommon, people sometimes injure or even kill cats that they see on Halloween because of the superstitions surrounding them.
+Whether you’re hosting a party or answering the door for neighborhood trick-or-treaters, cats may get spooked by the endless chime of doorbells and tiny humans in strange outfits.
+Make sure they have a safe, quiet place away from the evening’s festivities.
+This will prevent any undue stress and stop them from escaping out of an open door.
+For outdoor kitties, keep them indoors on Halloween.
+While it’s uncommon, people might injure or even kill cats they see on Halloween because of the superstitions surrounding them.

-- While most cats would have a better time tearing apart their costume instead of posing for pictures, if you dress your cat up, then keep these things in mind: be aware that costumes may cause a lot of stress for some cats, never paint your cat, ensure that their costume fits well without any dangling pieces or fabric that obstructs their movement or vision, and be careful of ties and elastics because if they are too tight, then they can pull their fur and/or cut off their circulation.
+- While most cats would rather tear apart their costume than pose for pictures, if you dress your cat up, remember that costumes may cause a lot of stress for some cats, never paint your cat, ensure that their costume fits well without any dangling pieces or fabric that obstructs their movement or vision, and be careful of ties and elastics because if they are too tight, they can pull their fur and/or cut off their circulation.

-- Halloween is a night for all kinds of wonderful treats, but make sure that any children in your house are reminded not to share the night’s bounty with your kitties (including any plastic or foil wrappers).
+- Halloween is a night for all kinds of wonderful treats, but remind any children in your home that they shouldn’t share the night’s bounty with your kitties (including any plastic or foil wrappers).
 Did you know that animal emergency rooms see an increase in visits on Halloween due to poisoning and the ingestion of foreign objects?
 Eek!

-- While decorating is one of the best parts of any holiday, don’t forget to keep your cat in mind as you light candles and jack-o’-lanterns.
+- While decorating is one of the best parts of any holiday, don’t forget about your cat as you light candles and jack-o’-lanterns.
 Cats are curious creatures and often find themselves knocking over candles or sticking their noses into a lit pumpkin.
-Also, be wary of decorations like fake cobwebs or other objects that dangle as they can pose strangulation and choking risks.
+Also, be wary of decorations like fake cobwebs or other objects that dangle as they can pose choking and strangulation risks.